kornysietsma/yamb/README.md

 # yamb - Yet Another Mongodb Browser

+*Note* this is still in pre-release mode!
+Don't use it for anything more than a code sample yet!

 This is initially a test for my lcwa_skeleton project - it seemed a good idea to build something "real" to drive out the design of the app skeleton, and a simple mongo browser was an itch I could easily scratch.